You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 78. COMM_V 414 (3) Data Visualization and Business Analytics

 Descriptive analytics including data analysis and visualization.
 Predictive analytics including forecasting and various statistical techniques.
 Predictive analytics including optimization, Monte Carlo simulation, decision trees, and discrete event simulation.
-Prerequisite: COMM 204.
+Prerequisite: COMM_V 204.
 This course is not eligible for Credit/D/Fail grading.

 79. COMM_V 415 (3) Quantitative Policy Analysis